Using the given relationship, write an expression and solve the e... | Channels for Pearson+

 Rational Equations - Online Tutor, Practice Problems & Exam Prep

-Using the given relationship, write an expression and solve the equation for y.
+Using the given relationship, write an expression and solve the equation for z.

-x varies inversely as the square root of y and directly as z.
+x varies directly as the difference between y and z (y > z) and inversely as the sum of t and w.

-Using the given relationship, write an expression and solve the equation for y.
+Using the given relationship, write an expression and solve the equation for z.

-x varies inversely as the square root of y and directly as z.
+x varies directly as the difference between y and z (y > z) and inversely as the sum of t and w.